-Cr: 6 Wkly hrs: 3 hours Lecture, 6 hours Lab This course will cover creation of a menu from start to finish, breakfast to dinner.
-Prerequisite: Permission of instructor.
+This course will cover creation of a menu from start to finish, breakfast to dinner.

-CULIN 132-Quantity Food Purchasing
+CULIN 132-Quantity Food Purchasing Cr: 4 Wkly hrs: 3 hours Lecture, 2 hours Lab

-Cr: 4 Wkly hrs: 3 hours Lecture, 2 hours Lab The operations of purchasing and receiving including invoicing, pricing, product costing, and inventories to promote fiscal controls.
-Prerequisite: Permission of instructor.
+The operations of purchasing and receiving including invoicing, pricing, product costing, and inventories to promote fiscal controls.